espocrm/documentation/administration/backup-and-restore.md

 bash ./backup.sh /var/www/html /opt/backups
 ```

-Note: if your MySQL user doesn't have needed rights to dump your database, you will be promted to enter credentials of another MySQL user.
+Note: If your MySQL user doesn't have needed rights to dump your database, you will be promted to enter credentials of another MySQL user.

-After successful creating, you will get a path to the created backup.
+After successful creation, you will get a path to the created backup.

-# Restore EspoCRM from a backup
+## Restore EspoCRM from a backup

-You can restore EspoCRM from created backup described above.
+You can restore EspoCRM from the backup created as described above.

 ### Step 1.
 Unarchive backup files